Swanbourne Hotel

 Historical information

-Art Deco Hotel on Corner of Franklin Street and Claremont Crescent.
-Designed by Marshall Clifton and Reginald Summerhayes.
-Name commemorates the home of Thomas Francis Fremantle, England's first Baron Cottesloe of Swanbourne and Hardwick.
-Design of the curved windows in front bar inspired by pre-war ocean liners.
-Demolished August 1999.
+Designed by Marshall Clifton and Reginald Summerhayes, the building was completed in December 1940.
+The hotel's name commemorated the home of Thomas Francis Fremantle, England's first Baron Cottesloe of Swanbourne and Hardwick.
+The design of the curved windows in front bar was inspired by pre-war ocean liners.

 Details